UCSF-DataSci/ds217-10-pizza-model-Zefan-Huang/assignment.md

 xgb_model = None  # Replace None with your code
 # Your code here

-# TODO: Make predictions on test set
+# TODO: Make predictions on tests set
 xgb_pred = None  # Replace None with your code

 # Calculate metrics